arcydouglass/smacss_demo/README.md

 In order to take advantage of the power of SASS, I added another category called mixins.
 Mixins are small snippets of code that can be repeated every time the mixin is called.
 SASS also brings the power of variables and mixins, which is the ability to reuse chunks of code.

 By splitting the CSS into its core pieces, I found that the CSS was easier to read and easier to edit.
+The complexity of the project was able to increase while maintaining legibility and editability.

 ####Mixins and Modules